Jarred Kelenic Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks third in the league with a collective 9.7 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the Astros pitching staff ranks third in the league.

-- The Astros' 3.23 team ERA ranks second across all league pitching staffs.
+- The Astros have a 3.35 team ERA that ranks third across all league pitching staffs.

-- The Astros allow the eighth-fewest home runs in baseball (31 total, one per game).
+- The Astros allow the seventh-fewest home runs in baseball (31 total, 0.9 per game).

-- France gets the call to start for the Astros, his first of the season.
+- Bielak takes the mound for his first start of the season for the Astros.

-- The righty is pitching in his MLB debut.
-He's 28 years old.
+- The 27-year-old right-hander pitched in relief in his most recent outing this season, his only action so far.

 © 2023 Data Skrive.
 All rights reserved.